Chinese authorities detain Bloomberg news assistant

 China has detained news assistants in the past over reports that angered the ruling Communist Party, and authorities have also sought to punish foreign media more generally by limiting their operations, expelling journalists or issuing them only short-term visas.

-China this year expelled journalists from The Washington Post, The Wall Street Journal and other American outlets amid complaints over content and moves by the U.S. to send home dozens of Chinese journalists working for state media.
+China expelled journalists from The Washington Post, The Wall Street Journal and The New York Times earlier this year amid complaints over content and moves by the U.S. to send home dozens of Chinese journalists working for state media.

 Bloomberg saw its business in financial information suffer in China several years ago in apparent retaliation for its reporting on the personal financial dealings of leading Chinese officials.